jaunt/EJS-Site-Builder-Docs/templer/data/md/guide/workflow.md

 ## Page Generation

-Airfry runs through all your [templates](/templates/templates/), each one generating one or [more](/templates/pagesFromData/) rendered pages.
+Templer runs through all your [templates](/templates/templates/), each one generating one or [more](/templates/pagesFromData/) rendered pages.

 Each template can have its own hook called a [generate script](/templates/generateScript/).
 Generate scripts are used primarily when you want to spit out multiple pages using the same template.